xiao-meng1/library/README.md

 # Library

-This a project to practice objects, classes, and prototypal inheritance.
-Check it out [here](https://xiao-meng1.github.io/library/).
+This branch was used to practice setting up a Firebase database connection, note that the database has been locked.